Healthy-Coding/DjangoDBIntegration/readme.txt

 Open a terminal, cd into the directory that contains manage.py file.
 Run >>python manage.py runserver

-After changing those settings, you should be prompted to open a local host URL.
+You should be prompted to open a local host URL.
 Add “/ListIndex” to that local URL to see the ListIndex page.

 The Univ directory contains the main urls.py and settings.py files.